p-mongo/mongo-manager/doc/internals.md

 ## Differences From mlaunch

+- MM does not try to parse (and thus, does not need to have knowledge of) all server arguments.
+Instead, MM provides mechanisms for argument passthrough for all processes as well as `mongod`/`mongos` only.
+- MM creates one state/data directory per launched process (`mongod`/`mongos`).
+`mongos` do not hold data but they still produce a log and a pid file.
 - MM configures all `mongod` and `mongos` processes to write a pid file, which is used to kill them later.
+- MM names log and pid files after the basename of the binary in all cases, e.g. `mongos.log` and `mongos.pid`. mlaunch uses `mongos_#{port}.log` for `mongos` log files since it places multiple files in the same directory.

 ## Diagnostics